open-contracting/software-development-handbook/docs/services/postgresql.rst

 .. note::

-   The `Deploy <https://ocdsdeploy.readthedocs.io/en/latest/>`__ documentation covers many topics relating to PostgreSQL, including: configuration, maintenance, and usage by clients.
+   The `Deploy <https://ocdsdeploy.readthedocs.io/en/latest/>`__ documentation covers many topics relating to PostgreSQL, including: `configuration <https://ocdsdeploy.readthedocs.io/en/latest/develop/update/postgres.html>`__, `maintenance <https://ocdsdeploy.readthedocs.io/en/latest/maintain/databases.html>`__, and `usage by clients <https://ocdsdeploy.readthedocs.io/en/latest/use/databases.html>`__.
 This page addresses topics relating to software development.

 Connect to a database
 ---------------------

 Connect to the database using a connection string stored in the ``DATABASE_URL`` environment variable.

-In Python, connect to the database using `dj-database-url <https://github.com/kennethreitz/dj-database-url#readme>`__ if using :doc:`Django<../python/django>`, or `psycopg2.connect() <https://www.psycopg.org/docs/module.html#psycopg2.connect>`__ otherwise.
+In Python, connect to the database using `dj-database-url <https://github.com/kennethreitz/dj-database-url#readme>`__ if using :doc:`Django<../python/django>`, or `psycopg2 <https://www.psycopg.org/docs/module.html#psycopg2.connect>`__ otherwise.

 To set the search path for a PostgreSQL connection, append to the connection string: